 Born in Queens, New York on August 9, 1970, Christopher Charles Cuomo is a licensed attorney and a television news anchor with CNN.
-He is the son of the late Mario Cuomo, and the brother of Andrew Cuomo.
-For additional biographical information on Chris Cuomo, click here.
+He is the son of the late New York State Governor Mario Cuomo, and the brother of Andrew Cuomo.

 Chris Cuomo strongly supported President Barack Obama‘s 2012 DACA (Deferred Action for Childhood Arrivals) executive action, which granted most DREAM Act-eligible individuals temporary legal status, work permits, access to social services, and protection from deportation.
 In a January 2018 interview with Republican Congressman Mario Diaz-Balart, Cuomo said that “Obama had to do that executive action, because it’s the only thing he could get done.
 You guys [Republicans] would do nothing, and this was the only protection those people could get.”
-That same month, Cuomo praised congressional Democrats for “saying that Dreamers don’t deserve to be treated like dogs and thrown out of the country.”
+That same month, Cuomo praised congressional Democrats for “saying that Dreamers [young-adult illegal aliens who first came to the U.S. as minors] don’t deserve to be treated like dogs and thrown out of the country.”
 In February 2018, Cuomo denounced the idea of spending billions of taxpayer dollars “for a [border] wall that isn’t necessary.”

 During a February 2014 interview regarding a proposed state law designed to protect business owners in Arizona from being required to perform services that violated their religious or moral values – e.g., baking and decorating cakes for same-sex weddings – Cuomo accused the bill’s supporters of trying to “enforce intolerance.”